 If you’re not using the hot tub for a while or when you have been using it often, do this step by using two optional products:

-– Chlorine kills contaminants faster than bromine but can leave smells.
-It can be harsh on the skin, hair, eyes if you put too much of it.
+– Chlorine kills contaminants faster than bromine but can leave smells, harsh on the skin, hair, and eyes if you put too much.

-– Bromine kills more slowly, barely leaves any odor but it’s more gentle to the skin.
-From the price point, it’s quite expensive than chlorine.
+– Bromine kills more slowly, barely leaves any odor, and is more gentle to the skin.
+From the price point, it’s quite more expensive than chlorine.

 Hot Tub Cover

 Hot tub covers are another part that might show mildew due to dampness.